Dynamical Models for Random Simplicial Complexes: The degree profile

 \subsubsection{Proof Overview}

 The proof now consists of three steps.
-First, we provide sufficient upper and lower bounds of $\PIdx{\C{0}{}{}}{\dgl{i}{n}=k}$ using the fact that, for $i \geq \eta n$, with high probability, for all $i \leq j \leq n$, the partition function $Z_j$ is concentrated around $\lambda j$ - see Proposition \ref{prop:partition}.
+First, we provide sufficient upper and lower bounds for $\mathbb P(\dgl{i}{n}=k)$ using the fact that, for $i \geq \eta n$, with high probability, for all $i \leq j \leq n$, the partition function $Z_j$ is concentrated around $\lambda j$ - see Proposition \ref{prop:partition}.
 On the event of concentration, we can estimate the probability that insertions in the star of vertex $i$ or its complement occur.
-Second, we use Proposition \ref{prop:MC} to incorporate the stationary distribution of the Markov chain $Y_n$ when passing to the limit $n \to \infty$.
+Second, we use Proposition \ref{prop:MC} to incorporate the stationary distribution of the Markov chain $Y_n$ when passing to the limit as $n \to \infty$.
 Third, we apply a probabilistic argument to evaluate the sums in \eqref{sum_s_up} and \eqref{eq:summation}.
-In the following section, we state the necessary tools to work out second and third step.
-The corresponding proofs are deferred to the appendix in order not to disrupt the flow of the main arguments.
-The main part of the work concerns upper and lower bounds on (a variant of) $\Prob{\cE_i(\Ind_k)}$ and are proved in Sections \ref{sec:upper} and \ref{sec:lower}, respectively.
-Note that the proof of the upper bound is significantly less technical, and we recommend the reader to study this case first.
-Second moment calculations which allow to deduce stochastic convergence from convergence of the mean in Theorem \ref{thm:small_degrees} are presented in \ref{sec:second} and follow the arguments developed in Section \ref{sec:upper} closely.
+In the following section, we state the necessary tools to work out the second and third step.
+The corresponding proofs are deferred to the appendix in order not to disrupt the flow of the main arguments. \\\\ The main part of the work involves exploiting the concentration of the partition function to derive upper and lower bounds on (a variant of) $\Prob{\cE_i(\Ind_k)}$ and are proved in Subsections~\ref{subsec:upper} and \ref{subsec:lower}, respectively.
+Note that the proof of the upper bound in Subsection \ref{subsec:upper} is significantly less technical, as we can `drop' the event of concentration from probability computations.

+We recommend the reader to study this case first.
+Second moment calculations which allow one to deduce stochastic convergence from convergence of the mean in Theorem \ref{thm:small_degrees} are presented in Subsection~\ref{subsec:second} and follow the arguments developed in Subsection~\ref{subsec:upper} closely.
+The proof of the lower bound in Subsection~\ref{subsec:lower} requires additional work, due, in part, to the `migration' of faces into the complement on the event of an insertion into the star of vertex $i$ (see Figure~\ref{fig:modelbcompdim3}).
+We deal with this technical challenge by bounding the total number of `descendants' of a small number of faces by the sum of geometrically distributed random variables with sufficiently small success probability (Lemmas~\ref{lem:help1} and \ref{lem:help2}).
+The rest of the proof then involves some lengthy computations to control error terms.